 Regardless of who is behind the commercial, how big is your ego when you think that you can sell a giant load of poop to average people like me?
-Do you really think that anyone listening to the radio will believe you when you tell the
+Do you really think that anyone listening to the radio will believe you when you tell them that they can buy a property, fix it up, then turn around and sell it right away, and make lots of money in this market?
+Puhleeeze!

-So, I might find a house like this to flip--with a nonexistent kitchen
+So, I might find a house like this to flip--with a nonexistent kitchen:

 Let's say that I worked 100 hours (over the course of two-three months) installing everything (not counting any permits that I might need), and spent only $15,000 because I did it myself on the cheap.
 Am I supposed to sell it quickly when it's done?
 By then it would be worth the market value at the time that it was purchased.
 But, when it's finally ready, real estate, most likely, will have declined even more.
 So I'd be stuck with something that I threw money into, but can't sell.
 After you factor in the mortgage payments of a vacant property, there's fat chance that I'd recoup my investment, much less make a profit.